These chewy fudgy homemade brownies are made completely from scratch. You will never make a box mix again!

 - salt, to taste

 - Melt the butter and chopped chocolate in a medium saucepan on medium heat, stirring constantly, about 5 minutes.
-Or melt in a medium microwave safe bowl in 20 second increments, stirring after each, in the microwave.
-Remove from the heat, pour into a large mixing bowl, and allow to slightly cool for 10 minutes.
+Or melt in a large microwave safe bowl in 20 second increments, stirring after each.
+Remove from the heat, pour in a large mixing bowl, then allow to slightly cool for 10 minutes.

-- Adjust the oven rack to the lower third position and preheat oven to 350F degrees.
-Line the bottom and sides of a 9x9 inch square baking pan3 with aluminum foil or parchment, leaving an overhang on all sides.
+- Adjust the oven rack to the lower third position and preheat oven to 350°F (177°C).
+Line the bottom and sides of a 9x9 inch square baking pan* with aluminum foil or parchment, leaving an overhang on all sides.
 Set aside.

 - Whisk the granulated and brown sugars into the cooled chocolate/butter mixture.
 Add the eggs, one at a time, whisking until smooth after each addition.
 Whisk in the vanilla.
 Gently fold in the flour, cocoa powder, and salt.
 Once combined, fold in the chocolate chips.